magepages/mpdocs/docs/2checkout/index.md

 ![Imgur](https://i.imgur.com/UQoRm3R.png)

 - **Environment**:
   - Admin can choose **Sandbox environment** to check payment feature with 2Checkout.
 Access [here](https://sandbox.2checkout.com/sandbox/api/) to create an account and get the necessary information.
-Review the instructions in How to use> 1.
-Sandbox
+Review the instructions in `How to use> 1.
+Sandbox`
-  - When you want to apply for online payment, admin needs to change the environment to **Production**.
+  - When you want to apply for online payment, please change the environment to **Production**.
 Access [here](https://www.2checkout.com/login/) to create an account and get the necessary information.
 - **Merchant ID**:
   - Enter your **Account Number** or **Seller ID**.
   - If left blank or incorrectly entered, it will not integrate with 2Checkout.
 - **Publishable Key**:
-  - Enter **Publishable Key** received from 2Checkout.
+  - Enter **Publishable Key** got from 2Checkout.
   - If left blank or entered incorrectly, 2Checkout will not be connected.
 - **Private Key**:
-  - Enter the **Private Key** received from 2Checkout.
+  - Enter the **Private Key** got from 2Checkout.
   - If left blank or entered incorrectly, 2Checkout will not be connected.
 - **API Username**: Enter your **API Username** at 2Checkout.
-You can refer to how to create a Username API for 2Checkout [here](http://help.2checkout.com/articles/FAQ/How-to-create-an-API-only-Username).
+Refer instruction to create a Username API for 2Checkout [here](http://help.2checkout.com/articles/FAQ/How-to-create-an-API-only-Username).
 - **API Password**: Enter your API Password at 2Checkout
 - **Test Credential** button: Admin can check the connection with 2Checkout by clicking the **Test Credential** button.
-- **Approved URL**: Enter Approved URL of your store.
+- **Approved URL**: Enter **Approved URL** of your store.
 This field appears only when you select **Environment = Sandbox**.

 ### 2. General Configuration